Aotearoa and Conservation

 How well do you know New Zealand’s pest species?

 Foot and paw print identification: An important skill to have when using tracking tunnels for pest identification in your own backyard is telling pest foot and paw prints apart.
-Head over to the Pest Detectives website to learn the differences.
+Head over to the Pest Detectives website to learn the differences and then try the Activity Sheet here.

 Quiz: Why was I Introduced?
 Learn about why different mammals were introduced to Aotearoa through this quiz!